 After a couple of years making 3 gallons of Kombucha weekly, I started to tire of the batch method.
 It was messy, time consuming, and not always practical with a toddler on the loose.
-Funny how quick those little hands are when they see a huge jar of booch on the counter!
+Funny how quick those little hands are when they see a huge jar of kombucha on the counter!

 But even though I knew I needed to make the switch, continuous brew Kombucha just seemed so daunting.

-What Is The Continuous Brewing Method?
+What Is Continuous Brew Kombucha?

 Simply put, continuous brewing is a process by which you take away some finished Kombucha and add more sweet tea to replace the Kombucha you took away.
 This process can continue indefinitely.

 Why Make The Switch From Batch Brew Kombucha?

 I will give you ten reasons why I personally feel that continuous brew kombucha is better than the batch brew method.